 We can achieve the step two communication like any typical network application by using TCP/IP protocols.
-The Threat Collecting Agents can send security threat information over TCP or UDP protocol, which can both be used for typical network communication.
+The Threat Collecting Agents can send security events information over TCP or UDP protocol, which both can be used for network transportation purpose.
 The communication between the SecControl Node and SDN controllers is a little bit different.
 Except for distributing SDN rules, it is also used to synchronize network device information.
 Because it is related to device information update on SDN controller, it should be extended with existing SDN protocols.
 Similarly, the communication among SecControl Nodes can be implemented like any typical network application over TCP/IP.
+The implementation details will be given in Section 5.